History of electrical engineering: 17th-century developments

 Electricity would remain little more than an intellectual curiosity for millennia.
 In 1600, the English scientist, William Gilbert extended the study of Cardano on electricity and magnetism, distinguishing the lodestone effect from static electricity produced by rubbing amber.
-He coined the New Latin word electricus ("of amber" or "like amber", from ήλεκτρον [elektron], the Greek word for "amber") to refer to the property of attracting small objects after being rubbed.
+He coined the Neo-Latin word electricus ("of amber" or "like amber", from ήλεκτρον [elektron], the Greek word for "amber") to refer to the property of attracting small objects after being rubbed.
 This association gave rise to the English words "electric" and "electricity", which made their first appearance in print in Thomas Browne's Pseudodoxia Epidemica of 1646.

 Further work was conducted by Otto von Guericke who showed electrostatic repulsion.
 Robert Boyle also published work.

 18th-century developments

 Though electrical phenomena had been known for centuries, in the 18th century, the systematic study of electricity became known as "the youngest of the sciences", and the public became electrified by the newest discoveries in the field.

 By 1705, Francis Hauksbee had discovered that if he placed a small amount of mercury in the glass of his modified version of Otto von Guericke's generator, evacuated the air from it to create a mild vacuum and rubbed the ball to build up a charge, a glow was visible if he placed his hand on the outside of the ball.
 This glow was bright enough to read by.
 It seemed to be similar to St. Elmo's Fire.
 This effect later became the basis of the gas-discharge lamp, which led to neon lighting and mercury vapor lamps.
 In 1706 he produced an 'Influence machine' to generate this effect.
 He was elected a Fellow of the Royal Society the same year.

 Hauksbee continued to experiment with electricity, making numerous observations and developing machines to generate and demonstrate various electrical phenomena.
 In 1709 he published Physico-Mechanical Experiments on Various Subjects which summarized much of his scientific work.

 Stephen Gray discovered the importance of insulators and conductors.
 C. F. du Fay seeing his work, developed a "two-fluid" theory of electricity.

 In the 18th century, Benjamin Franklin conducted extensive research in electricity, selling his possessions to fund his work.
 In June 1752 he is reputed to have attached a metal key to the bottom of a dampened kite string and flown the kite in a storm-threatened sky.
 A succession of sparks jumping from the key to the back of his hand showed that lightning was indeed electrical in nature.
 He also explained the apparently paradoxical behavior of the Leyden jar as a device for storing large amounts of electrical charge, by coming up with the single fluid, two states theory of electricity.

 In 1791, Italian Luigi Galvani published his discovery of bioelectricity, demonstrating that electricity was the medium by which nerve cells passed signals to the muscles.
 Alessandro Volta's battery, or voltaic pile, of 1800, made from alternating layers of zinc and copper, provided scientists with a more reliable source of electrical energy than the electrostatic machines previously used.